When deploying your application for production use you will need to use Sync Gateway and Couchbase Server.

-Whether hosting on-premise, or in the cloud, you will want to have your Sync Gateway and Couchbase Server sit closely to each other for optimal performance between these two systems.
+Whether hosting on-premise or in the cloud, you will want to have your Sync Gateway and Couchbase Server sit close to each other for optimal performance between these two systems.
 In a production environment, they are expected to be deployed on separate machines.
-This is because the Sync Gateway is typically deployed to be internet facing and sits in the "Application tier" whilst Couchbase Server is deployed in the "Database tier".
+This is because the Sync Gateway is typically deployed to be internet-facing and sits in the "Application tier" whilst Couchbase Server is deployed in the "Database tier".

-Your physical machine, containers or VMs determines how many active, concurrent users you can comfortably support for a single Sync Gateway.
+Your physical machine, container or VM, determines how many active concurrent users you can comfortably support for a single Sync Gateway.

 Alternatively, instead of scaling vertically, you can also scale horizontally by running Sync Gateway nodes as a cluster.
 (In general, you will want to have at least two Sync Gateway nodes to ensure high-availability in case one should fail.)
 This means running multiple instances of Sync Gateway on each of several machines, and load-balancing them by directing each incoming HTTP request to a random node.

 The Sync Gateway nodes in a cluster have a homogeneous configuration with the exception of import node and replicator nodes.